Looking for internet providers in Atlanta, GA?

 Lisa Iscrupe

-Senior Writer, Broadband & Data Content
+Lead Writer, Broadband & Data Content

-Lisa Iscrupe is a senior writer and broadband expert specializing in internet and connectivity solutions.
+Lisa Iscrupe is Allconnect’s Lead Writer and broadband expert specializing in internet and connectivity solutions.
 Since 2019, she’s broken down complex topics like routers, Wi-Fi optimization and provider comparisons into clear, practical advice.
 With over 12 years of experience in the internet and tech space, she uses her real-world experience to help readers make smart choices about Wi-Fi and other digital services.
 Her work has been featured on national platforms including USA Today, SaveOnEnergy.com and CNET.com, with outlets like CNN, Yahoo and AOL referencing her insights.
 Outside of writing, Lisa is a creative hobbyist, nature lover and proud mom of two.

 Anine Sus